smartenies/ALA_HIA/README.md

 # 2017_ALA_HIA
 Health impact assessment sponsored by the American Lung Association evaluating the potential impacts of shutting down two coal-fired power plants in the Front Range region of Colorado

+## To Do List

+Should we add a to do list as part of the readme or as a seperate document? -Ryan